 If you suffered a burn injury at work in South Carolina, you could have grounds for a workers’ compensation claim.
 A lawyer helping burn victims in Lexington, and throughout our state, may be able to assist you.
 Many occupations put workers in harm’s way on a regular basis.
 Regrettably, some may experience serious injuries such as burns.

 In fact, according to the Bureau of Labor Statistics, in 2010 more than one million workers experienced non-fatal injuries/illnesses on the job that required missed time from work.
 About 21,000 of those cases were because of heat or chemical burns.

 There are many types of burns that a worker may suffer while on the job.
 From exposure to sun, hot objects or flammable liquids to electrical shock and contact with chemicals, there are many on-the-job hazards that could cause a painful burn accident at work.

 A burn injury could be:

-electrical – these burns happen when a person is exposed directly to an electrical source or experiences electrical shock from an object that is carrying electrical currents.
+Electrical – electrical burns happen when a person is exposed directly to an electrical source or experiences electrical shock from an object that is carrying electrical currents.
 For example, these may occur on construction sites when electrical wiring is exposed or incomplete.

-If you suffered a burn accident at work that caused a thermal, chemical, electrical or radiological burn, contact a burn injury victim lawyer accepting cases in Orangeburg today to discuss your legal rights.
+If you suffered a burn accident at work that caused a thermal, chemical, electrical or radiological burn, contact a burn injury victim lawyer accepting cases in Orangeburg, Columbia, and across South Carolina today to discuss your legal rights.

 Degrees and Treatment of a Burn Injury